-- 103. The Defendants owed a duty of care to the Plaintiff and Class Members to ensure that their representations regarding the content of the Fake Glucosamine Sulfate Supplements were accurate. - 104.
-The Defendants represented to the Plaintiff and Class Members, by way of marketing and advertisement, including statements on the labels of the Fake Glucosamine Sulfate Supplements, that the Fake Glucosamine Sulfate Supplements were comprised of and contained glucosamine sulfate.
-These representations were untrue. - 105.
-The Defendants failed to take adequate steps to ensure the accuracy of their representations regarding the content of the Fake Glucosamine Sulfate Supplements. - 106.
-The representations were material to the Plaintiff and Class Members' decision to purchase the Fake Glucosamine Sulfate Supplements, and the Plaintiff and Class Members reasonably relied upon the labels of the Fake Glucosamine Sulfate Supplements in making their decision to purchase the Fake Glucosamine Sulfate Supplements. - 107.
-The Plaintiff and Class Members suffered loss or damage as a result of relying on the Defendants' representations, through the payment of a purchase price for the Fake Glucosamine Sulfate Supplements which they would not have purchased but for the Defendants' false representations.
+The Defendants owed a duty of care to the PlaintiffPlaintiffs and Class Members to ensure that their representations regarding the content of the Fake Glucosamine Sulfate Supplements were accurate.

+The Defendants represented to the PlaintiffPlaintiffs and Class Members, by way of marketing and advertisement, including statements on the labels of the Fake Glucosamine Sulfate Supplements, that the Fake Glucosamine Sulfate Supplements were comprised of and contained glucosamine sulfate.
+These representations were untrue.

+104.106.
+The Defendants failed to take adequate steps to ensure the accuracy of their representations regarding the content of the Fake Glucosamine Sulfate Supplements.

+The representations were material to the PlaintiffPlaintiffs and Class Members' decision to purchase the Fake Glucosamine Sulfate Supplements, and the PlaintiffPlaintiffs and Class Members reasonably relied upon the labels of the Fake Glucosamine Sulfate Supplements in making their decision to purchase the Fake Glucosamine Sulfate Supplements.

-Waiver of Tort
+The PlaintiffPlaintiffs and Class Members suffered loss or damage as a result of relying on the Defendants' representations, through the payment of a purchase price for the Fake Glucosamine Sulfate Supplements which they would not have purchased but for the Defendants' false representations.

-- 108. In the alternative, the Plaintiff and Class Members elect to waive the tort and seek to recover the benefits accrued by the Defendants as a result of their tortious conduct. - 109.
-The Defendants accrued a benefit, namely the collection of the purchase price for the Fake Glucosamine Sulfate Supplements from the Plaintiff and Class Members, as a result of their tortious conduct.
-The Plaintiff and Class Members are entitled to a disgorgement of the benefit obtained by the Defendants.
+In the alternative, the PlaintiffPlaintiffs and Class Members seek to recover the benefits accrued by the Defendants as a result of their tortious conduct.

+The Defendants accrued a benefit, namely the collection of the purchase price for the Fake Glucosamine Sulfate Supplements from the PlaintiffPlaintiffs and Class Members, as a result of their tortious conduct.
+The Plaintiffs and Class Members are entitled to a disgorgement of the benefit obtained by the Defendants.